antonCPU/app-manager/README.md

 The main goal of this extension is to utilize documentation, default options and many other things created with a source code, but usually not presented in a convenient form for day-to-day operations.
-For example, when need to configue a newly added extension and switch between its source code and Yii configue for proper setup.
+For example, when need to configure a newly added extension and switch between its source code and Yii config for proper setup.
 App Manager eliminates such cases by providing abilities to configure and see useful comments in one place.
-Also it decreases posibility of misconfiguration by providing some basic validation rules.
+Also it decreases possibility of misconfiguration by providing some basic validation rules.

 Not the last goal of actual extension is to show **all** available for configuration properties.
 Lots of them usually hidden deeply inside sources (or by inheritance tree) and can be hardly recognizable.